maestrano/mno-enterprise/README.md

 <br/>
 </p>

-The Maestrano Enterprise Engine can be included in a Rails project to as to boostrap an instance of Maestrano Enterprise Express.
+The Maestrano Enterprise Engine can be included in a Rails project to bootstrap an instance of Maestrano Enterprise Express.

 The goal of this engine is to provide a base that you can easily extend with custom style or logic.